svenkatesans/Reading-Self-Improvement-Library/README.md

 # Reading-Self-Improvement-Library
  glimpse into the powerful books that have inspired me—Robin Sharma, Brian Tracy, Outliers, Zero to One, and more.
 Reading has been my lifelong teacher.

- ✅ Books You Have Completed:
+ ✅ Books i Have Completed:
 1.The Monk Who Sold His Ferrari – Robin Sharma

 2.Eat That Frog – Brian Tracy